haxtheweb/edtechjoker/draft-outline.md

 - Establishing the starting point for Lab 3 that expands upon this same project.
 - In class group activity:
   - exchange contact info / make a multi-person DM on slack or whatever space of your choosing
-  - 1 of the PM / API product owners, Create an organization and add everyone in your group to it
+  - 1 of the PM / API product owners, Create a github organization and add everyone in your group to it
-  - Also make sure you grant roles within the organization to everyone added so that they can adminster the projects of the org
+  - Also make sure you grant roles within the organization to everyone added so that they can adminster the projects of the org!
-  - In that organization, create another fork of https://github.com/elmsln/api-project-1 and rename it to ip-project
+  - In that organization, create another fork of https://github.com/elmsln/api-project-1 and rename it to ip-project (fork, then you can rename under settings)
   - All members should fork this repo in their organization to their personal account so they have a copy
+  - The renaming also avoids issues w/ already having a fork of the original copy
+  - Make sure everyone on your team has a fork of the repo and then has it cloned locally on their machine
+  - `npm install` and `npm start` to ensure everyone has everything running properly
+  - If you hit this bullet point before the end of class, start into the "activity" for thursday.
+The faster you get Thursday done, the more time to work on the homework in class!

 ## Wednesday
 - Get the above cleared up as needed